aspen-cloud/aspen-cli/README.md

 Fetch and query all of your data from Gmail, Spotify, and more into a single database

-- Supports plugins on NPM for new sources
+- Build your own sources/connections and publish on NPM
 - Query your data by source
+- Exchange queries via plugins

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/aspen.svg)](https://npmjs.com/package/@aspen.cloud/aspen-cli)